859-359-2203 heidicleanu@gmail.com

 Chord Playing

 1. Start with “ear songs,” or training your ears to find melodies on the piano that are very familiar to you.
+As you learn five-finger scales, you can look up the key a song is written in online and find the melody from the notes that the author has most likely used.

 2. Learn basic chords in root position so you can play along with a lead sheet or online chord sheets of your favorite songs.
+This is the fun stage where you can sing along with your song in the same way you would sing along with a guitar.

 Basic Chords in C